- How can I determine my veteran status?

 If you have previously filed a claim for Education benefits: A new application form is not required.
 However, you should submit any available documents such as your Discharge from Military Service (DD Form 214), copies of orders to active duty and anything else available as evidence of qualifying service to help establish eligibility for this program.
 You should also submit a "Request For Change of Program or Place of Training" (VA form 22-1995) which should be annotated "1607."
 Annotate "Chapter 1607" prominently on all correspondence and documents.
 If you think you have eligibility under both MGIB-Selected Reserve and REAP, please state which benefit you want.
 Yes, I know it should be obvious but we are required by law to ask.

-The purpose of the Veterans Center is to serve Veterans by easing the transition from military to college life.
+The purpose of Student Veteran Services is to serve Veterans by easing the transition from military to college life.
 This is accomplished in a peer to peer format.

 I’m already using my benefits at another school.
 How do I transfer them to UNT?

 To change from one school or training program to another, individuals receiving benefits under MGIB-AD (Chapter 30), MGIB-SR (Chapter 1606), VEAP (Chapter 32) and REAP (Chapter 1607) will need to submit a VA Form 22-1995 "Request For Change of Program or Place of Training" to the Regional Processing Office serving your state.

 Individuals receiving benefits under the Dependents Educational Assistance Program will need to submit VA Form 22-5495 instead of Form 22-1995.